-Social Compassion in Legislation’s mission is to save and protect animals in the wild, on the farm, or in our homes through public policy advocacy in California and beyond.
-We accomplish this by working closely with legislators to sponsor progressive legislation and steer regulations that effect animals, as well as fight legislation that does harm.
-We also aim to work closely with organizations aligned with our values to amplify our voices for the voiceless.
+Social Compassion in Legislation’s (SCIL) mission is to save and protect animals in the wild, on the farm, and in homes through public policy advocacy in California and beyond.
+SCIL works closely with legislators to sponsor compassionate legislation and steer regulations that affect animals, as well as fight legislation that does harm.
+SCIL partners with other organizations aligned with their values to amplify a voice for the voiceless.

 Founder /CEO / President

 Judie Mancuso is the founder, CEO and president of Social Compassion in Legislation.
 Under her direction, SCIL has spearheaded over 50 state bills – including 18 that have been signed into state law.
 She has also successfully led organized opposition against some of the world’s largest special interest groups to stop harmful and exploitative legislation that would negatively impact animals.

 As Vice President of Communications for Social Compassion in Legislation (SCIL), Reyes effortlessly blends her more than two decades of animal rights activism and veganism with her vast on-camera and public speaking experience.